Still thinking about Alan Bennett’s feet and early religious culture:

 even I would score a goal like this:

-Indeed, Latin American nations (notably Uruguay and Ecuador) are among the star exhibits in Tom Service’s entertaining programme “How Do You Make a National Anthem?” in The listening service.
-For the German song, see here.
+The Italian anthem is just as exhilarating.
+And Latin American nations (notably Uruguay and Ecuador) are among the star exhibits in Tom Service’s entertaining programme “How Do You Make a National Anthem?” in The listening service.
+For the German anthem, click here.

 I was in Washington DC with the amazing Hua family shawm band in 2002 when Brazil won the World Cup.
 We all crowded into the hotel bar early in the morning to cheer them on, suitably lubricated with A Pint of Plain—It’s Your Only Man.